fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/electronics.md

 * Attach the back of the gantry.
 * Clean of the table
 * Test jogging to all extremes, no snags or strange sounds.
 There should be no rattling (loose tuning of wheels or pinions) or squeeking, that means a pinion gets too tight for some reason.
 Retune if necessary.
 * Set up a homeing sequence, before running it, jog the machine to the probe plate and test that it sends a probe alarm when you short it with a tool.
+[Use this gcode file as a template](Settings_backup/home_and_probe_grbl.gcode).
+Run one line at a time and find out the values you need for your machine and save it in a file of your own.
+* TIP: Add the homeing routine to your UGS macros list by removing comments and separating the commands with semicolons (;).
+Keep the file for it's human readable comments.
+* Double check the machine size settings in the firmware from your homeing switches and consider using soft limits.
 * See the [wiki instructions for how to set up a job](https://github.com/fellesverkstedet/fabricatable-machines/wiki/How-to-use#humphrey)
 * Run a test job, have a fire extinguisher at hand, wear safety googles and ear protection.
 * You now have a working machine!